collective/zope2_bootstrap/README.rst

 Introduction
 ============

-This does what you think it does: applies `Twitter Bootstrap`_ styles to Zope2.
+This does what you think: applies `Twitter Bootstrap`_ styles to Zope2.

 Installation
 ============